Unfurling Khovanov-Lauda-Rouquier algebras: Proofs

 Therefore, this must be the projection of a relation in $\hldbK$ where all terms have the underlying matching $D$ with some number $d_a$ of dots on the arc $a$, times some monomial $M$ in the bubbles at the left of the diagram.
 If we show that no such relation exists, then for each choice of $d_a$ and $M$, the corresponding term must have had coefficient 0 in the original relation.
 It follows that the original relation must have been trivial.

-First, we consider bubbles.
-Any bubble at the left of the diagram evaluates to a scalar, using the relations (\ref{color-opp-cancel}) and \eqref{dcost}.
-The clockwise bubbles with label $i$ evaluate to the coefficients of the power series $\prod_{i}(u-z_k)^{\la^i_k}$ and counterclockwise bubbles to the coefficients of its formal inverse $\prod_{i}(u-z_k)^{-\la^i_k}$.
-By adding new pairs of red and blue strands with labels $\nu$ and $-\nu$ for a strictly dominant weight $\nu$, we can assure that any finite set of monomials in clockwise bubbles are sent to elements of $\mathbb{\bar K}$ which are algebraically independent over $\K$.
+\mybox{Ruling out projected relations:} First, we consider bubbles.
+Any bubble at the left of the diagram evaluates to a scalar, using the relations \cref{color-opp-cancel} and \cref{dcost2}.
+The clockwise bubbles with the label $i$ evaluate to the coefficients of the power series $\prod_{i}(z-\zw_k)^{\la^i_k}$ and the counterclockwise bubbles to the coefficients of its formal inverse $\prod_{i}(z-\zw_k)^{-\la^i_k}$.
+By adding new pairs of red and blue strands with labels $\nu$ and $-\nu$ for a strictly dominant weight $\nu$, we can ensure that any finite set of monomials in clockwise bubbles are sent to elements of $\mathbb{\bar K}$ which are algebraically independent over $\K$.